nicolamendini/microdomains/README.md

 each model neuron with a one-to-one, seeded Gaussian permutation whose mean displacement is two lattice locations.
 The receptive fields and orientation preferences do not change; only their cortical addresses do.
-This modest shuffle preserves short-range clustering—consistent with cellular-scale V1 measurements ([Ringach et al., 2016](https://doi.org/10.1038/ncomms12270))—but erases the global Fourier signature.
+This modest shuffle (2 model units, corresponding to approximately 50µm) preserves short-range clustering—consistent with cellular-scale V1 measurements ([Ringach et al., 2016](https://doi.org/10.1038/ncomms12270))—but erases the global Fourier signature.
 The orderly map has gone undercover as salt-and-pepper cortex.